AsmaBRZ/asmabrz.github.io/_pages/about.md

 I have just graduated from Pierre and Marie Curie University where I studied Artifcial Intelligence, Robotics & Vision.
 As I am particularly attracted to vision applications, I decided to devote a year to specialize in vision by doing a second master's degree at Paris-Descartes University.

-This website is a containter for personal and university projects in Artificial Intelligence, Robotics and Vision.
+This website is a container for personal and university projects in Artificial Intelligence, Robotics and Vision.